 Commonly used in estate planning, irrevocable trusts can protect wealth, manage inheritances and secure financial stability.
 They also serve specific purposes, such as charitable giving or qualifying for Medicaid benefits.

 While difficult to alter, modifications or terminations may be possible under certain conditions.
 Some trusts allow amendments with beneficiary consent or court approval.
-Trust decanting in some jurisdictions enables transferring assets into a new trust with updated terms.
-Courts may also permit changes if all beneficiaries agree and the modification aligns with the trust’s original intent.
+Trust decanting in some jurisdictions enables the transfer of assets into a new trust with updated terms.
+Courts may also permit changes if they align with the trust’s original intent and all beneficiaries agree.

 Types of Irrevocable Trusts

-There are several available options that qualify as irrevocable trusts, each serving distinct purposes.
-Here’s a breakdown of them:
+There are several types of trusts that qualify as irrevocable trusts, each serving a distinct purpose.

 1. Irrevocable Life Insurance Trust